-Based on what we know at this time, pregnant people are at a higher risk for severe illness from COVID-19 than non-pregnant people.
+Evidence suggests pregnant people are at a higher risk for severe illness from COVID-19 than non-pregnant people.
 Pregnant people who have COVID-19 may also have a higher risk for preterm birth and other adverse pregnancy outcomes.
-There have been a few reports of babies who may have been infected before birth, but the extent is unknown and it is rare.
+There have been a few reports of babies who may have been infected before birth, but this seems to be rare.

 Do not skip your health care appointments during or after pregnancy.
 Talk to your health care provider about how to stay healthy and take care of yourself and your baby.

 Be sure to call your health care provider if you have concerns, such as if you feel something is wrong or you need an in-person visit.
 If you think you might have COVID-19, call your provider’s office to let them know about your symptoms.

 It is important to follow public health guidance on how to protect yourself from illnesses, including COVID-19.
 In addition to considering the COVID-19 vaccine, pregnant people should get other recommended vaccines, including the flu vaccine at any time during pregnancy, and the whooping cough vaccine (Tdap) between 27 and 36 weeks gestation (preferably during the earlier part of this period).
 Pregnant people who get vaccinated during pregnancy may pass antibodies to their babies that can protect them in the first few months of life.

 Doula support can help families handle the physical, emotional and practical issues that surround childbirth.
 During the COVID-19 pandemic, doulas are providing virtual and in-person support.
 If you are interested in receiving doula support, review the list of programs offering free doulas on our Doula Care page under "Programs Offering Free Doulas."